-Bowen-Conradi syndrome (BCS) is a lethal autosomal recessive ribosomal biogenesis disorder characterized by severe prenatal and postnatal growth retardation, macrocephaly, a distinctive facial appearance, extreme psychomotor delay, hip and knee contractures and rockerbottom feet.
+Bowen-Conradi syndrome (BCS) is a lethal autosomal recessive ribosomal biogenesis disorder characterized by severe prenatal and postnatal growth retardation, microcephaly, a distinctive facial appearance, extreme psychomotor delay, hip and knee contractures and rockerbottom feet.

 The birth prevalence is estimated at 1 per 355 live births within the Hutterite population living in small farming colonies in the Prairie provinces and Great Plains of North America with a carrier frequency as high as 1/10.
 Outside this population, BCS is considered very rare and has only been described in 9 patients worldwide to date, none of which have had a confirmed identified mutation in EMG1.

 Prenatally BCS is characterized by intrauterine growth retardation and often a breech presentation.
 BCS patients fail to thrive, experience severe feeding problems and seldom live past infancy.
-Distinctive malformations of the head and craniofacial region describe macrocephaly at birth, micrognathia and a prominent nose with a noticeable lack of glabellar angle.
+Distinctive malformations of the head and craniofacial region describe microcephaly at birth, micrognathia and a prominent nose with a noticeable lack of glabellar angle.
 BCS patients have a severe psychomotor delay, stiff joints, campodactyly or clinodactyly of the little finger and rockerbottom feet.
 Finger, hip and knee flexion contractures are frequently present.
 Less common BCS features described include cryptorchidism, seizures, cleft lip with or without cleft palate, congenital heart defect (see these terms), hypospadias, renal, brain, or other malformations.

 In the Hutterite population, BCS is over-represented secondary to a founder effect, and is due to a missense mutation in the EMG1 gene located to 12p13.3, leading to disturbances in ribosomal biosynthesis.

 Diagnosis is typically made postnatally based on clinical manifestations and can then be confirmed with molecular testing.
 The diagnosis can first be identified on antenatal ultrasound; however the findings (particularly in a non-Hutterite infant) are non-specific and would likely not suggest BCS.
-In a Hutterite fetus, even in the absence of a positive family history, findings such as macrocephaly, contractures, and rocker-bottom feet would be strongly suggestive of BCS.
+In a Hutterite fetus, even in the absence of a positive family history, findings such as microcephaly, contractures, and rocker-bottom feet would be strongly suggestive of BCS.

 In cases with a family history, prenatal diagnosis is available and possible by amniocentesis or chorionic villus sampling and cytogenetic analysis.
 Targeted mutation analysis of the Hutterite mutation is available prenatally (although rarely pursued) and in some instances carrier testing of both Hutterite parents of a presumed affected pregnancy can strengthen the possibility of diagnosis.